DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

  For example, we may need to make changes to our current state based on how the Native UI laid out our content.
 We may need to figure out the current width/height of our children or our own instance.
 This is especially helpful in the browser where CSS layout drives a lot of our DOM calculations.

  Another useful task is setting up 3rd party UIs.
-For example, if we wanted to use a library like [C3.js](http://c3js.org/) or the excellent [Date Range Picker](http://www.daterangepicker.com/), this is where we would initalize our UI libraries.
+For example, if we wanted to use a library like [C3.js](http://c3js.org/) or the excellent [Date Range Picker](http://www.daterangepicker.com/), this is where we would initialize our UI libraries.

  **Chart.js**